KatTheGit/sylvan-row/assets/README.md

 Maps can contains holes or water.
 These can be shot through but cannot be moved through.
 No exceptions.

-# 3. Classes
+# 3. Character Classes

-These are three classes that create a ternary system.
-It creates a rock-paper-scissors style countering triangle.
+There are three classes that create a ternary system.
+It makes for a rock-paper-scissors style countering triangle.
 Of course all "counters" are soft-counters.
 There should be no hardcounter matchups.
 These classes are malleable, and should only be loosely followed.

 ## 3.1.
-Assassin
+Assassin / Brawler

 The fastest class.
 They specialise in high "burst" mobility and have a higher damage output.
 They have the shortest range.
 They easily catch up to healers, but may have a bit more trouble with rangers.

 Assassins excel at supporting rangers by protecting them from threats like other assassins or healers.

 ## 3.2.
-Healer
+Support (Healer, Shielder)

 The second fastest class.
 Are very evasive and can easily avoid big bullets but not enough to evade assassins.
-They "counter" rangers' defensive playstyles by simply healing when the ranger plays too defensively.
+They "counter" rangers' defensive playstyles by healing during downtime.
 They have the second longest range.

 Healers excel at supporting assassins in battle.

 ## 3.3.
-Ranger
+Ranged / Controller

 The slowest but most defensive class.
 They have a very long range and defensive abilities that make them harder to approach.
 Assassins have more trouble with them than healers, if the ranger plays carefully.

 They excel at helping healers in battle, as they can help defend them from assassins.

 # 4. Characters

 ## 4.1.
-Healers
+Supports

 ### 4.1.1.
 Raphaelle

-- Primary
+- **Primary** - Kindness in Blood
   - Raphaelle tethers to allies within a certain radius.
   - She shoots a medium range piercing projectile, if it damages an opponent, her tethered allies will recieve some health.
-She recieves half the health her allies recieve.
+She recieves less health than her allies.
-  - If empowered, her projectile will deal more damage but won't heal allies.
-If it lands, it will slightly reduce the cooldown on her dash ability.
+  - If empowered, her projectile will deal more damage but won't heal allies or herself.
+If it lands, it will reduce the cooldown on her dash ability.
-- Secondary
+- **Secondary** - Sanctum
   - Places down a circular healpool, which periodically heals allies and increases the fire rate of anyone inside.
-- Dash
+- **Dash** - Enpowering Leap
   - A short dash that empowers the next primary shot.
-  - Dashing through an ally will heal them.
-[NOT IMPLEMENTED, might add if her healing output is too low]
-- Passives
+- **Passive** - Flight
   - Gains a short temporary speed buff upon getting hit.
-  - Relatively fast base movement speed, should be able to keep up with most teammates.
-  - Marginally heal tethered allies [NOT IMPLEMENTED, might add if her healing output is too low]

 Intended playstyle:
 - Has to be able to play offensively so she can play defensively.
 She can only heal by attacking players.
 - Can be very evasive, especially if she lands her empowered shots.
+- Low DPS but good evasion, she's an underedog character.

 ## 4.2.
 Assassins

 ### 4.2.1.
 Cynewynn

-- Primary
+- **Primary** - Wrath
-  - A piercing sword slash.
+  - A piercing sword slash, with a relatively fast attack rate.
   - The higher her secondary charge, the faster her attack rate.
-- Secondary
+- **Secondary** - Rectify
+  - Passive: Leaves a visual trail behind herself.
-  - Teleport back to her previous position, a few seconds in the past.
+  - Teleport back to her previous position, a few seconds in the past, back to the beginning of the trail.
   - Gain a small amount of health doing so.
-- Movement
+- **Movement** - Combat Leap
   - A long dash on a moderately long cooldown.
   - Take reduced damage during the dash.
-- Passive
+- **Passive** - Assassin
-  - Highest movement speed.
+  - Faster movement speed.

 Intended playstyle:
 - A balanced hit & run.
 She gains from not retreating.